 - Cleaning cloth

-Philips is a world-class company and this device is solidly built.
-It is spec'ed to deliver a minimum of 250,000 flashes which is over 15 years of full-body treatments.
+Philips is a world-class company, and the Lumea is a solid product.
+The manufacturer claims it will deliver a minimum of 250,000 flashes.
+That translates into over 15 years of full-body treatments.
 It comes with a full 2-year warranty, and Philips has a good track record for repairs should you need them.

 What it is

 "IPL" stands for Intense Pulsed Light.
 This is not the same as a laser.
-Laser's are a single "color" or frequency of coherent light, while IPL has many different colors or wavelengths.
-When you hold the Lumea against your skin, and it flashes, the hair absorbs the wavelengths of light and heats the hair follicle.
-The heat causes the cells to shut down and enter a resting phase.
-How it works is pretty interesting and I've written a short article about it here.
-Understanding the details of how IPL hair prevention works can help you use the Lumea better and might help you with your decision to buy it, so have a quick look at it.
+Lasers are a single "color" or frequency of coherent light, while IPL is composed of many different colors or wavelengths.
+It works like this: you hold the Lumea against your skin, and it flashes.
+The light heats the hair (like the sunlight heats you), which heats the hair follicle.
+That causes the cells responsible for hair to shut down and enter a resting phase.
+Over time, the cells can become damaged enough that long-term hair reduction is possible.
+The details are interesting, and I've written a short piece about it here.

 Who can use it?

-Unfortunately, IPL treatments don't work on everyone.
-The success of IPL will depend partly on your skin tone and partly on your hair color.
+IPL treatments don't work on everyone.
+Whether or not it will work depends on your skin tone and hair color.
 Philips gives the following chart of skin tones:

-These are the famous six "Fitzpatrick" skin-tones and, as you can see, the Lumea is safe to use with the first five.
-The Lumea's skin sensor will disable the device if it detects that you have skin type VI since you can get serious skin reactions (hyperpigmentation, hypopigmentation, or burns).
-Skin type VI's are the lucky people who rarely or never get sunburn and have very dark tanning.
+The Lumea is considered safe to use only with the first five.
+The Lumea will refuse to work on people with skin type VI since they can have serious skin reactions, such as hyperpigmentation, hypopigmentation, or burns.
+Skin type VI's are the lucky people who rarely or never get sunburn and develop very dark tans.

 Philips also provides the following chart of hair colors: